microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.9.3 Query Extensions for Dynamic Columns

-A non-trivial select-list (i.e., anything other than \*) imposes a structure on the results.
-Such results should only contain the specified columns, while \* should also include any dynamic (unschematized) columns.
+A fully explicit select-list (i.e., anything that doesn't contain \*) imposes a structure on the results.
+Such results only contain the specified columns.
+A select list that includes \* also includes any dynamic (unschematized) columns.
+Dynamic columns must be explicitly included in the select-list in order to be referenced by name or ordinal in the order-by clause.

 Structured columns specified in a select list implicitly select all columns (declared and dynamic) of the structured type.

 For OPEN TABLEs, any valid identifier for the driver is allowed as a column reference in a SQL Statement (select-list, expression in a where-clause, etc.).
+If more than one column-source is in scope, any references to unschematized columns MUST be qualified with the row source.
 Columns that aren’t defined for a particular row, or whose type is not compatible in an expression, are considered null in evaluating the expression.
 Such columns in a select-list are treated as [untyped columns](#37-Variable-Typed-Columns) prior to the first fetch.

 For tables not reported as open (including all tables for pre-ODBC 4.0 clients), it remains an error to reference an undefined column.

 ### 3.9.4 Response Extensions for Dynamic Columns

-Result descriptor functions (SQLNumResultCols, SQLDescribeCol, SQLColAttribute(s), SqlGetDescField/Rec) called before the first call to SQLFetch/SQLFetchScroll describe the known/fixed schema columns.
+Result descriptor functions (SQLNumResultCols, SQLDescribeCol, SQLColAttribute(s), SqlGetDescField/Rec) called before the first call to SQLFetch/SQLFetchScroll describe the known/fixed schema columns (i.e., those explicitly selected, or those defined in schema if \* is specified in the select list).
 After that, these functions reflect the columns discovered so far.
-The set of columns actually available may vary from row to row and the driver may expand the set of discovered columns as the application reads data.
+The driver appends records to the IRD as the application reads data to describe dynamic columns not explicitly selected or defined in schema.
 Once discovered, a column is added to the IRD for the lifetime of the IRD (i.e., until the cursor is closed).

 #### 3.9.4.1 Retrieving Dynamic Columns